Featurized Occupation Measures for Structured Global Search in Numerical Optimal Control: Featurized Occupation Measures

-This explicit realization separates two approximation layers.
-The first is a realization-dependent \emph{representation approximation}: for fixed $m$, the finite trial family $\Theta^{(M)}$ approximates the truncated feasible set $\mathcal F_m$ as $M\to\infty$.
-The second is a \emph{weak-form refinement}: as the test family $\mathcal V_m$ is enriched, the truncated weak Liouville formulation recovers the exact OM LP as $m\to\infty$.
+The explicit FOM separates two sources of error.
+1. \emph{Representation approximation}: For a fixed test capacity $m$, the finite trial family $\Theta^{(M)}$ approximates the truncated feasible set $\mathcal F_m$ as $M\to\infty$.
+2. \emph{Weak-form refinement}: As the test family $\mathcal V_m$ is enriched ($m\to\infty$), the truncated Liouville formulation recovers the exact OM LP.

-The test family $\mathcal V_m$ and the certificate class $\mathcal V_\Psi$ play distinct roles.
-The test family appears here only to represent explicit primal residuals.
-The certificate class remains an independent finite-capacity realization of the dual side, used to represent exact or approximate HJB-type certificates.
-These two classes may coincide in particular implementations, but they need not be identified.